dart-lang/sdk/docs/language/informal/covariant-overrides.md

 which corresponds to `q` is the least upper bound of all the types declared for parameters corresponding to `q` in directly and indirectly overridden declarations of `m`.

+# Background Material

+The rest of this document contains motivations for having the covariant overrides feature, and discussions about it, leading to the design which is specified in the first part of this document.

 ## Motivation